Carter Hall (Millwood, Virginia)

 Carter Hall was the Millwood, Virginia, USA estate of Lt.
 Col. Nathaniel Burwell (1750–1814).
-It is located in the upper Shenandoah Valley, off Virginia Route 255 northeast of Millwood.
+It is located in the lower Shenandoah Valley, off Virginia Route 255 northeast of Millwood.
 The estate includes a grand plantation house, a great lawn, and terraced gardens, and has panoramic views in all directions.
 It is listed on the National Register of Historic Places.